RokalmGit/paymenttrackerrep/README.md

 1) Extract maven.zip to the desktop.

-2) Download the latest version of JDK, this program was written using JDK 1.8.
+2) Download the latest version of JDK and install it.
+It can be found here: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 3) Set the PATH for maven and JAVA_HOME.
 To do so, right click on My PC (or This PC on Win10) and go to Properties, Advanced System Settings, Advanced, Environment Variables.
 Add a user variable called “Path” if it doesn't exist and set variable value to the path of the “bin” file in maven directory.
 For example, mine is at C:\Users\Rokalm\Desktop\apache-maven-3.3.9\bin.